Adriankhl/Awesome-CV/khl/questions.md

 You can find the repository for this project here: https://github.com/adriankhl/relativitization

-## Research of research institute: Brief description of your duties & responsibilities
+## Research on research institute: Brief description of your duties & responsibilities

 I was a pivotal part of a global team spanning 5 countries that dissected the dynamics of research funding allocation, specifically examining gender biases within the schemes.
 My role encompassed diverse technical tasks, including data manipulation using SQL and Python, crafting intricate statistical and Bayesian models, and translating these models into Python codes.